apache/logging-log4cxx/src/site/markdown/faq.md

 For example, you can use `UTF-8` or `UTF-16` when writing XML or JSON layouts.
 Log4cxx also implements character set encodings for `US-ASCII` (`ISO646-US` or `ANSI_X3.4-1968`) and `ISO-8859-1` (`ISO-LATIN-1` or `CP1252`).
-You are highly encouraged to stick to `UTF-8` for the best support from tools, API and operating systems.
+You are highly encouraged to stick to `UTF-8` for the best support from tools and operating systems.

 The `locale` character set encoding provides support beyond the above internally implemented options.
 It allows you to use any multi-byte encoding provided by the standard library.